Cracko298/ISZ-Parser/README.md

 # ISZ-Parser
 - Parses Ice station Z Save-Data into The *.json Human Readable & Widely Used Data Format.
-- Allows for Hundreads of Programming Languages and Game Engines to Ensure Compatibility with ISZ on 'Nintendo 3DS'.
+- Allows for Hundreads of Programming Languages and Game Engines to Ensure Compatibility with ISZ on The 3DS.
 - Basic Functionality Available as of **09/10/2023**.

 # Downloads: